nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 ## Generate the link

-Use this method to create a link based on the data you assembled:
+Use the `GetShortUrlAsync()` method to create a link based on the data you assembled:

 {% highlight c# %}
 Branch branch = Branch.GetInstance ();